jobinthompu/Confluent-Dev-Day/README.md

 Once saved, click test again to launch the function to stream data into the Kafka Topic provided in the configuration.
 Once clicked the function will run for 2minutes before it times out.
 [Timeout can be adjusted in the lambda configuration from console itself, its set to make sure streaming is stopped to avoid resource consumption]

+### Preview Data Ingested into Redshift table from console

 Now let’s navigate to Redshift Query Editor from AWS console to verify the data loaded into the Table.
 The table will be having the same name as the topic if you left the redshift connector configurations to default.